Skip to Content

 If you have recognized the symptoms of water contamination in your mower’s gas tank, it’s crucial to act promptly.
 The first step to rectify the issue is checking the gas tank for visible water globules.
 Upon ascertaining the presence of water, the next step is to drain the contaminated fuel from the tank.

-To fully rid the mower of the contaminated fuel, you should also dry out the tank.
+It would be best if you also dried out the tank to rid the mower of the contaminated fuel entirely.
 This can be done using a small rag, compressed air, or even a little WD-40.
-The latter isn’t just handy for lubrication but also acts as a water displacer.
+The latter isn’t just handy for lubrication and acts as a water displacer.

 But the process doesn’t end there.
 After successfully drying out the tank, the fuel line must be reconnected, and the tank should be refilled with fresh, uncontaminated gasoline.